 Note that the Guide explicitly mentions ‘often’.
 Scrum does not prescribe test descriptions and it does not prescribe that passing these must be part of the definition of “Done”.

 Scrum has a great way to manage scope creep: increments.
 Having test definitions and/or acceptance criteria will help to establish what explicitly is part of this release for the item.
-As new criteria emerge, they can be processed in next iterations, even if a stakeholder argues “it should have gone without saying…”.
+As new criteria emerge, they can be processed in the next iterations, even if a stakeholder argues “it should have gone without saying…”.

 “An increment is a body of inspectable, done work that supports empiricism at the end of the Sprint.” — The Scrum Guide

-From this we derive that in Scrum, when the increment is “done” it should also be “inspectable”.
+From this, we derive that in Scrum, when the increment is “done” it should also be “inspectable”.
 A part of inspection means the Increments must be thoroughly tested.

 “Each Increment is additive to all prior Increments and thoroughly tested, ensuring that all Increments work together.” — The Scrum Guide [emphasis added]

 But how exactly does “done” work support empiricism (of which one pillar is Inspection)?
 If we can release anything, anytime… what’s the value of a Sprintly Increment? one might argue.
 Well, the Scrum Team and stakeholders still need to collaborate about the items that have been “Done” and what has not been “Done”.
 There needs to be an exchange of direct feedback.
 Remember, individuals and interactions over processes and tools.
-In Scrum this happens during the Sprint Review.
+In Scrum, this happens during the Sprint Review.

-The Increment still serves to create transparency over what has been “Done” and what hasn’t — and this would not only contain items that have already been released, but also those that are in a usable state that aren’t yet released.
+The Increment still serves to create transparency over what has been “Done” and what hasn’t — and this would not only contain items that have already been released, but also those that are in a usable state that isn’t yet released.
 This enables the team to learn and adapt in a timely manner.

 “As Scrum Teams mature, it is expected that their definitions of “Done” will expand to include more stringent criteria for higher quality.” — The Scrum Guide